LwandoMadebe/Mastercard---Cybersecurity-Job-Simulation/README.md

 1. Identify which areas of the business need more awareness about phishing.
 2. Design and implement targeted training for those teams to reduce the risk of a real attack

+My task was to create a presentation create a short presentation (3-5 slides) providing some awareness and training materials for the two teams that appear to be most susceptible.
+This will help Mastercard improve the security awareness of the teams that performed poorly in this campaign.

 Here is my presentation  [Download](./presentation.pptx)

 ##### What learned